 Martin Luther was certainly not ashamed of his words.
 He wanted them to be remembered and obeyed.
 It is only his followers who would like to have his words forgotten, since they seemingly invalidate all that he stood for.
-And so the chances are almost certain that you have never heard of the three treatises

-Martin Luther wrote against the Jews in 1543: 1) On the Jews and Their Lies; 2) On the Ineffable Name; and 3) On the Last Words of David.
+And so the chances are almost certain that you have never heard of the three treatises Martin Luther wrote against the Jews in 1543: On the Jews and Their Lies, On the Ineffable Name, and On the Last Words of David.

-These treatises represented a lifetime of thought concerning the Jews.
+These treatises represented a lifetime of thought on his part concerning the Jews.
 His first attempt to win them was by persuasion.
+He wrote these words when he was a younger man:

-As a young man, Luther had written, "If we wish to help them, we must practice on them not the papal law but rather the Christian law of love, and accept them in friendly fashion, allowing them to work and make a living, so that they gain the reason and opportunity to be with and among us and to see and to hear our Christian teaching and life."
+If we wish to help them, we must practice on them not the papal law but rather the Christian law of love, and accept them in friendly fashion, allowing them to work and make a living, so that they gain the reason and opportunity to be with and among us and to see and to hear our Christian teaching and life.
+13

 It was only when such preaching and persuasion failed ("soft mercy" in Luther's theology) that more forceful measures were taken.
-For over the course of Luther's life it became apparent to him that the prejudices against the Jews he had sought to combat in his earlier writing were justified.
-In his mind they were accursed blasphemers whose Lord was the devil and any suffering inflicted upon them would remind them that they were God's rejected people.
+For over the course of Luther's life it became apparent to him that the prejudices against the Jews he had sought to combat in his earlier writing were in fact true.
+In his mind they were accursed blasphemers whose Lord was the devil.
+He now saw it was nearly impossible to convert them, and any suffering inflicted upon them would remind them that they were God's rejected people.
+Only the keen awareness of that would soften a few of their hearts.